tianshengs/tianshengs.github.io/malawi_analysis.md

 **d.
 GRASS functions to reclassify drought layer**

-Before I added all the scores together, I used the GRASS `r.Quantile` and `r.Recode` algorithms in QGIS3.8.1 with GRASS 7.6.1 to reclassify the drought layer to a scale of 1 to 5.
-Remeber that the two algorithms are GRASS fucntiosn and can only be used in QGIS with GRASS.
+Before I added all the scores together, I used the GRASS `r.Quantile` and `r.Recode` algorithms in QGIS 3.8.1 with GRASS 7.6.1 to reclassify the drought layer to a scale of 1 to 5.
+Remember that the two algorithms are GRASS fucntions and can *only* be used in QGIS with GRASS.

 The `r.Quantile` function calculates the quantile for an input layer and saves the result as a **.html** file.
 I setted the `Input raster layer` as the drought layer, and changed `Number of quantiles` to 5.
 It is important to open the `Advanced Parameters` and check the `Generate recode rules based on quantile-defined intervals`.